sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/ad550/README.md

 ### Uttar Pradesh Flood : Deluge Drowned Mighty Guptas (hard copy here)

 This is promising.
 But given the lack of evidence convergence from other locations, I have to assume this was a case of localized flooding, perhaps due to excessive rainfall.
+I also note that the proposed flood area is behind a line of Himalayan freshwater lakes.

 "Archaeologist Shanker Sharma has now provided evidence to show that almost every significant archaeological site in Bihar and eastern Uttar Pradesh reveals silt deposits ranging from 0.6 metres to 2.5 metres, suggesting that the area was hit by disastrous floods.
 Balirajgarh (Madhubani), Kolhua, Raja Vishal Ka Garh and Chechar (Vaishali), Titra (Siwan), Chirand (Saran), Panr (Samastipur), Kumhrar (Patna), Champa (Bhagalpur), Kushinagar and Siddharthnagar (both in Uttar Pradesh) are some of such sites."